Cleadon: Cleadon Water Tower

 The chimney has balcony which is 82 ft above ground level and a spiral staircase of 141 steps winds around the central flue.
+During the Second World War, the Water Tower was used as a navigation landmark along with other local landmarks such as Souter Lighthouse.
 The pumping station closed in the 1970s after the opening of the Derwent Reservoir.
-While the other buildings have since been converted into homes, the campanile remains.
-During the Second World War, the Water Tower was used as a navigation landmark along with other local landmarks such as Souter Lighthouse.
+The chimney is monitored and maintained by the local council, while the other former waterworks buildings have since been converted into homes.
+The chimney has been used for radio transmission by the emergency services since 1962.

+In the grounds of the former pumping station, and described as the most unusual of the structures on the site, is a concrete-domed circular reservoir.
+The reservoir itself (which is 20 ft deep and held 2 million gallons of water) is contemporary with the rest of the buildings.
+Water from the well beneath the engine house was pumped into the reservoir, and then extracted (for public use) at a rate of 1.5 million gallons every twelve hours.
+The covering structure was added in 1954: it is reputedly the largest unsupported concrete dome in Europe.

+Originally, hot water from the beam engines' condensers was fed into a cooling pond at the southern end of the site (redundant after 1930 and since filled in).
+Water from the pond was then returned to the condensers for re-use by way of an ornamental fountain, in front of the engine house, which remains in situ.

 Wartime Defences

 A possible example of a rare First World War pillbox can be found on Cleadon Hills built out of shuttered concrete.
 Two Second World War pillboxes were also constructed on Cleadon Hills to allow placement of machine gun positions overlooking the fields leading from Whitburn to Cleadon.
 Only one of these remains today, largely obstructed by overgrown foliage.

 Demography

 In the 2001 UK Census the population of Cleadon was recorded as 4,795.
 In the 2011 UK Census, the Cleadon and East Boldon Ward had 8,457 usual residents.
 The average age of the residents was 45.8, slightly above the average for South Tyneside.
 The vast majority (96%) of residents identified as white and 96.3% were born in the UK.
 98.2% of people had English as a main language spoken in their household.
 The largest religious group was Christianity (75.8% of residents).
 The majority of residents (57.1%) were in employment with wholesale and retail trade and health and social work activities being the most common industries for the area.
 The most common occupation was 'Professional' (13.2%).